How to Calculate Crypto Taxes for Gains and Losses 2026

 Pro tip

-Use and bookmark our free crypto tax calculator to get a quick look at your crypto taxes, realized or speculative.
-This is a great tool to use time and again as you prepare for tax season and develop your crypto strategy.
+Use and bookmark our free crypto tax calculator to get a quick look at realized or speculative taxes.
+It is built for this math.

 What triggers a taxable crypto event in the US?